zrg444/stream-buddy/README.md

 ## Known Bugs
 - File count in download folder does not always update on app startup.
+- Some text needs to be fixed in the Feedback window.

 ## Planned Features
 Features that from your very own feedback that will be implemented in a future release.